The initialization functions in PSK credentials differ between client and server.

 key ->data must be allocated using

-username should be ASCII strings or UTF-8 strings prepared using
+username should be an ASCII string or UTF-8

 The callback function will be called once per handshake.